Menu

 • leading an outdoor lifestyle or having high doses of intermittent sun (e.g. on holiday)

-• a personal or family history of skin cancer, especially melanoma
+• a personal or family history of melanoma or other skin cancers

 If you’re not sure of your risk level, take this quick skin cancer risk quiz.
 And if you think you may be at higher risk, we highly recommend a comprehensive skin check every year.